tauri-apps/tauri-docs/docs/usage/development/debugging.md

 println!("Message from Rust: {}", msg);
 ```

 Sometimes you may have an error in your Rust code, and the Rust compiler can give you lots of information.
-If, for example, `tauri dev` crashes, you can rerun it like this on Linux and MacOS:
+If, for example, `tauri dev` crashes, you can rerun it like this on Linux and macOS:

 ```sh
 RUST_DEBUG=1 tauri dev